SasView/documents/Sasview Roadmap.md

 * Begin work on architecture manual
 * Finish work on advanced model fitting tutorial
 * Finish work on writing custom models tutorial
+* Begin work on writing scripting tutorial
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
 * Create more video tutorials.
 * Begin use case and design on Web interface (with possible smartphone app feature); _initial version can have minimal features but would be useful for demos?_
 * Expand parallel processing support for multi-GPU, multi-CPU and CPU/GPU computation
-* Continue adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.
+* Continue adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc.
 * Start implementing further tools/algorithms (e.g. different cost functions) to aid multimodal fitting as appropriate
 * Complete implementation of first advanced resolution calculations subject to sufficient community agreement
 * Begin work on generic O-Z solver